avst34/pss-nn/README.md

 # pss-nn

-This repository will soon contain the implementation of the neural PSS classifier experiments described in (link to paper).
+This repository will contains the implementation of the neural PSS classifier experiments described in (link to paper).